OpenFn/lightning/README.md

 Use OpenFn Lightning to visually build, execute and manage workflows.

-- Technology that's been tried and tested by NGOs in over 40 countries
+- The latest version of the OpenFn technology - first launched in 2014, now tried and tested by NGOs in over 40 countries
-- Developed by a team with over xx years of combined experience consulting with NGOs to help them integrate their systems
 - Fully open source (no premium features or community edition, you get the same product whether using SaaS or self-hosted)
 - Recognised as a Digital Public Good by the